cotton-ahn/diffusion-motion-prediction/README.md

 ### Make comparison with DLow
-- DLow codes are so well written, so (1) adding our config files to cloned DLow repository and (2) running the DLow code is enough.
+- DLow codes are so well written!
+So (1) adding our config files and evalataion code to cloned DLow repository and (2) running the DLow code in DLow repository is enough.
 Below is the detailed process.

+1.

+### todo list
+- finish training the code and get results
+- get more visualization results for adding it to webpage